lexunit-ai/ncs-evidence-map/README.md

 # ncs-evidence-map

-Code base to generate evidence map of natural climate solutions related scientific papers
+Code base to generate an evidence map of natural climate solutions related scientific papers and the evidence of co-impacts to people and nature.
+This repository accompanies [Chang et al. *Nature Sustainability* 2024](https://doi.org/10.1038/s41893-024-01454-z).

 ## Replication dataset